 The college has an active committee, the committee creates awareness about Gender Sensitization and Empowerment of Girl students by arranging various programmes.
-It also works after security and personally development of the student for self-security empowerment.
+It also works after security and personally development of the student for security and self-empowerment.
 Students actively participate in the various programmes arranged by the committee.

-Apart from its task at redressal the committee attempts at maintaining a healthy friendly environment within the college campus.
-An efforts are done by the committee by communication personally also, the college also organises lectures by inspiration women's achievers so as to motivate the girls students in college.
+Apart from its task at redressals the committee attempts at maintaining a healthy friendly environment within the college campus.
+Efforts are taken by the committee by communication personally also, the college also organises lectures by inspiration women's achievers so as to motivate the girls students in college.

-70.4 Female Sr. No. Title of Programme Date Participation 1 Women Health 03/01/2020 176 2 Women Empowerment Today's need 08/03/2020 213 3 Laws on Protection of Women's 22/12/2019 221
+Sr. No. Title of Programme Date Female Participation 1 Women Health 03/01/2020 176 2 Women Empowerment Today's need 08/03/2020 213 3 Laws on Protection of Women's 22/12/2019 221

-PHOTO GALLERY: 2
+PHOTO GALLERY: 2 NCC ACTIVITIES

-NCC Activities